 Luxury Redemption Options

-Following the merger with SPG several years ago, the Marriott Bonvoy program has emerged as a powerhouse in the hotel world, encompassing over 7,000 properties across 30 different brands.
+The Marriott Bonvoy program has emerged as a powerhouse in the hotel world, encompassing over 8,100 properties across 30 different brands.
 Among these are some of the most recognizable luxury hotel brands in the world—including Le Meridien, Bulgari, St. Regis, and Ritz Carlton.

 With this in mind, we've picked a few of the most aspirational Bonvoy properties to demonstrate how you could save a bunch of money by buying points instead of paying the (often astronomical) cash rate.